nubenetes/awesome-kubernetes/docs/jenkins.md

     * **Use shared libraries.** Do you remember the days of when you used inline JavaScript in your web pages?
 When you introduce a "script" tag into a Declarative pipeline, that's a warning sign that you are starting to head down the same path.
 When you decide that the "script" tag is the only way to go, instead of using the "script" tag, you should instead create a custom step in a shared library and use that step within your Declarative pipeline.
     * **Don't use shared libraries (the wrong way).** Wait, what?
 You just told me to use shared libraries and now you're telling me not to use shared libraries.
 What gives?
 Many people will treat shared libraries like a programming project.
 Here's the thing to keep in mind.
 Scripted and Declarative syntax are meant to only do CI tasks and not to be a general purpose programming language.
 Many Jenkins controller performance issues can be traced back to the misuse of scripted syntax and shared libraries written in a way where all the work is being done within the Jenkins controller itself instead of on the agents.
     * **Only use Scripted syntax when it doesn't make sense to use Declarative plus a shared library.**
+* [cuelogic.com: Decoding Pipeline as Code (With Jenkins) 🌟](https://www.cuelogic.com/blog/pipeline-as-code) Pipeline as code technique rests on the paradigm that delivery pipeline configuration which builds, tests, deploys applications, and software infrastructure must be treated as code.

 #### How to share a Declarative Pipeline.
 Examples of Declarative Pipelines in Shared Libraries:
 * [mtijhof.wordpress.com: Jenkins: Running a declarative pipeline from your Shared Library 🌟](https://mtijhof.wordpress.com/2019/04/22/jenkins-running-a-declarative-pipeline-from-your-shared-library/)